dbetter/tcp_udp_linux_c_server_client/README.md

 There are two options as to how to run the server:

 1. TCP connection, supports -d & -s flags
-* -d for directive to start at
+** -d for directive to start at
-* -s for "select" implementation of the new connections instead of "fork"
+** -s for "select" implementation of the new connections instead of "fork"
 ```
 $./server
 ```

-2. UDP connection, also supports the -d directive as requested.
+2. UDP connection, also supports the -d directive.
 ```
 $./server -u
 ```